piaasol/companion-poc/data/nlu.md

 - yes, it is still bad
 - my symptom has not been any better
 - my symptom is still there
+- it is still bad
 ## intent:ask_symptom_worse
 - getting worse
 - the symptom is even worse
 - it is geeting worse
 - the symptom has gone worse
 - my symptom is getting worse
+- my symptom getting worse
+- it is worse now
+- my symptom is worse now
 ## intent:ask_remedy
 - ask remedy
 - I want to get remedy